This post is also available in: Čeština

 The long drive up is already interesting enough, but the main fun awaits after you park your rented car and attempt to hike one of the sites of eruption.

-There’s a cable car that can take you a lot further up, which costs €30.
+There’s a cable car that can take you a lot further up (to 2,500m elevation), which costs €30.
 Instead, we chose to hike to the summits of a few of the lower craters nearby, since it was a bit cold and rainy.

 You can find a large parking lot on the southern side of Etna (follow the signs to Rifugio Sapienza, which is a hotel).
 From there, several lower craters are within walking distance – craters originating from 1983, 1986 and 2001.